avatar

 end

-and then run mix deps.get to install the dependency.
+Run mix deps.get to install the dependency.

 mix credo.gen.check lib/credo/check/readability/prefer_struct_matching.ex